Tagne13/11-Note-taker/README.md

   ## [Description](#table-of-contents)

   This application provides the user the ability to create and save notes, as well as delete once the saved item is no longer required.
 Back-end functionality was created to supplement front-end starter code.
-Technologies utilized include node.js, express, Heroku, and Insomnia.
+Technologies utilized include node.js, express.js, Heroku, and Insomnia.

   ## [Installation](#table-of-contents)